Build an Extension App with App Views

 module.exports = SymADKWebpack(config, packageJson.name);

-file with the following contents:tsconfig.json
+Create a `tsconfig.json` file with the following contents:

 {